jemimaabu/functional-programming/README.md

 1. [Clone](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) this repository
 2. Open the [index.html](index.html) file in a browser

-This workshop doesn't involve the use of any frameworks so it's more beginner-friendly.
+This workshop does not involve the use of any frameworks so it's more beginner-friendly.

 Whenever you make a change to the JavaScript file listed in the exercise, refresh the index page to view the changes.